Operating Budget Forecasts

 Double-click on the Operating Budget version to load the version’s balance view.
 Please note that Operating Budget has been added to the Open Versions pane (6) below.

-4. Search List screenshot of fmw, search icon icon – Allows users to search based on selected search criteria.
+- Search List icon – Allows users to search based on selected search criteria.
 For instance, selecting “Starts with search string” in the search criteria and entering 662 will look for the first element/tree id that starts with ‘662’.

-5. Switch to Journal Entry screenshot of fmw, notebook icon icon – despite looking enabled, the Journal Entry screen is not applicable to the Operating Budget version.
+- Switch to Journal Entry icon – despite looking enabled, the Journal Entry screen is not applicable to the Operating Budget version.

-6. Open Versions Pane – Displays all open versions during the active session.
-Select a displayed version to navigate to that version, or use the Close screenshot of fmw, close icon icon within the pane to exit the version.
+- Open Versions Pane – Displays all open versions during the active session.
+Select a displayed version to navigate to that version, or use the Close icon within the pane to exit the version.

 Once an element or chart tree node is selected in the Select Data box (3), the balance view is populated with data.